changsu/CS229/NLP/README.md

 label: false
 </pre>
 <b>It should also be noted that in log above, if you find certain rule has determined true/false
-of the relation, there is no need continuing examing rules below, because they are also set false by default</b>
+of the relation, there is no need continuing examing rules below, because they are all set false by default</b>

 #### Feature Logging